rstandow/RichardCloudResume/content/projects/creations/Cloud-Resume-Challenge.md

 12. Infrastructure as Code
 This area I struggled a bit.
 As I am still learning all the services of AWS and how they interact with each other.
 I found it difficult to write code in Json or Yaml without exploring what service did what it wanted using the GUI.
 13. Source Control
 I am using Visual Studio and uploading to git for source control.
 I have the S3 buckets versioning.
-I even played with AWS Config service, but the cost was a bit much $$$ after a couple days as I was constantly making changes in several areas.
+I even played with AWS Config service, though I had too many rules after a couple days I turned this off as I was constantly making changes in several areas.
 14. CI/CD (Back end)
 I am running github workflow to push from local computer to github then to S3 bucket
 15. CI/CD (Front end)